xyzzyx99/file-and-folder-tool/README.md

 ### 0.0.7

 - Added settings for quoting paths.
-Search for "File Folder Tool" insettings.
+Search for "File Folder Tool" in settings.

 ### Compile: